 Ya’axché implements its work in a focused and methodical manner.
 Our efforts are guided by a three-year strategic plan, and we rely on scientific data collected by our team when making decisions.
 We employ the best staff and collaborate with communities, government, and other non-governmental organizations at the local, national, and international level to increase our impact.
 We utilize a variety of channels, such as radio programs, community meetings, training workshops, school visits, television appearances, and social media to communicate our message and educate the people of the Maya Golden Landscape and beyond.
 Our reputation lends itself to powerful advocacy that has brought about policy change to support conservation in the face of a dynamic context.

-Over the past 19 years, Ya’axché has had a long-lasting impact in the Maya Golden Landscape and Belize.
+Over the past 21 years, Ya’axché has had a long-lasting impact in the Maya Golden Landscape and Belize.
 We have accomplished a lot with relatively little funding.
-Ya’axché continues to grow as an organisation; expanding our reach and increasing our impact.
+Ya’axché continues to grow as an organization; expanding our reach and increasing our impact.
 Below are highlights of our work.

 OVER 151,000 ACRES OF FOREST PROTECTED

 37 GLOBALLY THREATENED SPECIES PROTECTED